wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 )
 ```

 As you can see, the `capability_type` inherits from post, `map_meta_cap` is set to true, and the `cap` property is an array of capabilities that are inherited from the default WordPress capabilities for a post.

+To understand how these capabilities are mapped to the custom post type, you need to understand how these three properties are set up.

 ## Understanding the default capabilities for a custom post type

-To understand how this works, take a look at the `register_post_type` function, in line 1694 of the wp-includes/post.php file.
+Take a look at the `register_post_type` function, in line 1679 of the wp-includes/post.php file.

 ```php
 $post_type_object = new WP_Post_Type( $post_type, $args );
 ```

-Here a new WP_Post_Type object is created, and the $args array is passed to the constructor.
+Here a new `WP_Post_Type` object is created, and the `$args` array is passed to the constructor.

-If you then open the WP_Post_Type class, in the wp-includes/class-wp-post-type.php file, you can see that at around line 541, the following happens.
+If you then open the file for the `WP_Post_Type` class, at wp-includes/class-wp-post-type.php, you can see the following code at around line 541:

 ```php
     if ( empty( $args['capabilities'] )